ShubhiVarshney/Flipkart-Product-review-Web-Scraper/README.md

 TO DO THINGS BEFORE STARTING PROJECT:

-1. Create a virtual environment and install the required libraries from requirements.txt file.
+1. Create a virtual environment and install the required libraries from requirement.txt file.
    - To create virtual environment, open Anaconda Prompt and type conda create -n yourEnvironmentName
-   - To install requirements.txt file after setting up the environment, type pip install -r requirements.txt
+   - To install requirements.txt file after setting up the environment, type pip install -r requirement.txt
 2. For project testing purpose, install Postman in your PC.
 3. Description about files: -
    - Scraper.py -> This file will scrap the reviews of the customer from the html page of flipkart (link commented).